refinery/refinerycms/readme.md

 Firstly, edit ``config/database.yml`` to reflect your database server details.

+Next you'll need to install bundler if you don't have it already:

+    gem install bundler

+Now you will need to make sure that you specify the correct database driver and web server.
+The default choices are mysql and unicorn but to change them open up ``Gemfile`` which is in your application's root directory.
+You'll see a section like this:

+    # Specify the database driver as appropriate for your application (only one).
+    gem 'mysql', :require => 'mysql'
+    #gem 'sqlite3-ruby', :require => 'sqlite3'

+    # Specify your favourite web server (only one).
+    gem 'unicorn', :group => :development
+    #gem 'mongrel', :group => :development

+To choose a different driver or web server just comment out the one we've pre-selected and uncomment or write the one you want instead.

+After you have bundler and you've chosen your database driver and web server, you'll need to install the gems that Refinery depends on.
+You can do this by running:

+    bundle install

 Next create your database and fill it with Refinery's default data:

     rake db:setup

-After your database exists, you'll need to install the gems that Refinery depends on.
-You can do this by running:

-    rake gems:install

 Note: The news engine that was previously in Refinery's core was extracted into a separate gem / plugin to be found here: